Siteman Flow Cytometry Core (SFC)

 COVID-19 Statement for SFC

-Siteman Flow Cytometry (SFC) first phase operations reduction as of 3/20/2020
+Siteman Flow Cytometry (SFC) operations update as of May 1, 2020

 – Doors to SFC are locked 24/7, and only accessible by approved card swipe.
 Only one person can enter per active experiment on calendar to operate instruments.
-Total capacity is reduced to 6 in Southwest Tower 702 and 8 in SWT703, and cannot be exceeded.
-Some workstations have been put out of service to accommodate 6 foot distancing which is mandatory and marked for all instruments and analysis workstations.
+Occupancy limit is 6 in Southwest Tower 702 and 8 in SWT 703 and cannot be exceeded.
+Some analysis computer workstations have been put out of service to accommodate 6-foot distancing which is mandatory and well-marked for all instruments and the remaining 5 analysis workstations.

-– Self-service instrument operation is restricted to those trained by SFC, and regretfully training is not currently being offered to new users.
+– Self-service instrument operation is restricted to those trained by SFC.
 Mentorship within a lab for instrument operation is not permitted.

-– Respectful cleaning and self-reliance is now a requirement.
+– Respectful cleaning and self-reliance are now requirements.
 Leave your area as if you were next.
 We politely ask that consumables from outside the core that are normally disposed of in SFC be returned to the lab of origin for disposal, which includes used gloves, microtiter plates, expended test tubes, foil, and excess samples/reagents.

 – Analysis of data acquired by instruments outside of our core cannot be performed on our analysis workstations or the data stored on SFC server/storage systems.

-Questions are welcome by email at firstname.lastname@example.org.
-Operations may be reduced further.
+Questions are welcome by email at email@example.com.
+Operations may be changed further.

 Siteman Cancer Center (SCC) Flow Cytometry (SFC) has expanded from nine fluorescent parameter analysis and sorting in 2001 to 27 color analysis and 22 color cell sorting in our current set of assets.
 We foresee experimental requirements expanding to beyond 40 colors with tools and techniques advancing at a fast pace.
 The general aims of SFC are to provide timely access to services, proficient flow cytometry expertise, and for staff to deliver the best possible operation and training.
 Given the varied academic origins of SFC customers, understanding and proficiency of flow cytometry are profoundly different from customer to customer.
 Depending on when a user learned flow within the span of the last 40 years, many changes of hardware and visualization standards have led to confusion and, worse, data interpretation inaccuracy.
 With this understanding, SFC aims have changed over the past several CCSG review periods to now include proper standardized instruction to users, which has already proven to increase the quality of data from basic research to clinical trial, and to mitigate expensive beginner failures.